Loading chat...

 Concerning state general obligation bonds and related accounts.

-Revised for 1st substitute: Making transportation appropriations.
+Revised for 1st Substitute: Addressing transportation fiscal matters.

 Revised for 1st substitute: Making 2025-2027 fiscal biennium operating appropriations and 2023-2025 fiscal biennium second supplemental operating appropriations.